DawidKrok/ComplexUncertainty/README.md

 [`config.rs`](server/src/config.rs) loads variables from `.env` file.
 [`routes.rs`](server/src/routes.rs) contains modules with [handlers](https://actix.rs/docs/handlers/).
 They're meant to assign bussiness logic to endpoints and handle exceptions.

+## Operation
+Run with 'cargo run' in the repo
+After server started successfully go to "$SERVER.HOST" + ":" + "$SERVER:PORT"
+in a browser of choosing

 ## Static folder
 Contains all static recsources that'll be exposed to client.